kirenz/python-basics/_sources/docs/programming-toolkit.md

 1. executable code
 1. code output

-Note that we will use Jupyter Notebook inside the coding editor Visual Studio Code.
+Note that we will use Jupyter Notebook inside the coding editor Visual Studio Code or Google Colab.

+(colab)=
-## Colab
+### Colab

 Colaboratory, or “Colab” for short, is a free to use product from Google Research.
 Colab allows anybody to write and execute python code through the browser, and is especially well suited to perform data analysis and machine learning.